offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 **ALGORITHM**:

 Prior to deriving masses from a spectrum_MS, filter out low intensity mass-to-charge ratios.
-The remaining mass-to-charge ratios may be derived using `{kt} \frac{m}{z} \cdot z = m`.
+The remaining mass-to-charge ratios are converted to potential masses using `{kt} \frac{m}{z} \cdot z = m`.

 For example, the mass spectrometer used on a peptide has a tendency to produce +1 and +2 ions.
-Knowing this, each mass-to-charge ratio is multiped by both +1 and +2 to produce a list of potential masses.
+As such, each mass-to-charge ratio is converted to two possible masses (multiped by both +1 and +2).
+Even though only one of masses for that mass-to-charge ratio is correct, because it's impossible to know which one is correct both masses are included in the experimental spectrum.

 ```{output}
 ch4_code/src/ExperimentalSpectrum.py